Skip to main content

 • Natural Language Editing: Easily revise your content by inputting natural language commands.
 You can either type a revision request or highlight specific areas of text that need attention.

-• Flexible Revisions: Draft Mode allows users to make up to 50 revisions on a single document, ensuring you can fine-tune the content until it meets your exact requirements.
+• Flexible Revisions: Make up to 50 revisions on a single document, ensuring you can fine-tune the content until it meets your exact requirements.

-• Clear Markups: Easily see the changes Harvey made between revisions with Draft Mode's "Show Edits" toggle.
-Deletions will show up with a red strikethrough, while additions will show up in blue.
+• Clear Markups: Easily see the changes Harvey made between revisions with the “Show Edits” toggle.
+Deletions will show with a red strikethrough, while additions will show in blue.

 To Run a Query